matthias-blomme/ad-project-document/book/src/poc/poc.md

 ## Mandatory requirements for all projects

-The following are mandatory requirements that **must** be implemented in your project.
-See the page of each repository (client, server, test environment) for specific details.
+The following are mandatory requirements that **must** be implemented in your project. <br>See the page of each repository (client, server, test environment) for specific details.

 - **Coding guidelines**: use all good practices from **previous and current** other courses.
   - Create readable code